 Before anything else, let’s review Windy City’s road rules.
 Traffic regulations in Chicago are consistent with the laws in other cities and states.

 Nevertheless, here are some of the most important things to remember, especially during rush hour:

 - Cellphones: You cannot use handheld devices while driving in Chicago.
 Bluetooth or hands-free devices are permitted.

 - Emergency Vehicles: You must pull off to the side of the road when an emergency vehicle approaches (e.g., police car, ambulance, firetruck).
-You are not allowed to use a cell phone or take pictures within 500 feet of an emergency vehicle or where personnel is working.
+You are not allowed to use a cell phone or take pictures within 500 feet of an emergency vehicle or where personnel work.